Sharpe's Revenge (TV programme): Plot summary

-Sharpe's friends Sergeant Patrick Harper (Daragh O'Malley) and Captain Frederickson (Philip Whitchurch) break him out of prison and all three head off to find Maillot.
-They arrive too late; Ducos has had him murdered shortly before to cover his tracks.
-Sharpe is wounded by Maillot's widowed sister, Madame Lucille DuBert (Cécile Paoli), when she mistakes him for one of her brother's killers.
-While he recuperates, they become romantically involved, to the dismay of Captain Frederickson who had been interested in Madame DuBert.
+Sharpe's friends Sergeant Patrick Harper and Captain Frederickson break him out of prison.
+Sharpe sends Harper to England to find out why his wife took his money (which the tribunal think gives Sharpe a motive to steal the treasure), while he and Captain Frederickson head off to find Maillot to prove Sharpe's innocence.
+They arrive a day too late; Ducos has had him murdered shortly before to cover his tracks.
+Sharpe is wounded by Maillot's widowed sister, Madame Lucille DuBert, when she mistakes him for one of her brother's killers.
+While he recuperates, they become romantically involved, to the dismay of Captain Frederickson who had been instantly smitten with Madame DuBert as soon as he saw her.